 Constructing the alerting policy

-To build an alerting policy with a PromQL-based condition, use the
+To build a PromQL-based alerting policy, use the

 AlertPolicy